-- Dr. DeRionne P. Pollard or President Pollard
+- Dr. Jermaine F. Williams or President Williams

-In text, spell out Building, Center, Campus, Route, especially in running text; abbreviations are acceptable in lists, tables, and letters.
-Single-letter compass points accompanying street names are normally followed by a period; two-letter ones are not.
-Do not use a comma before them when they follow a street name.
-For campus addresses, no comma is needed between building name and room number and/or the word "room."
+For campus addresses, no comma is needed between building name and room number and/or the word “room.”
+(See samples below).
+Spell out Building, Center, Campus, Route in text; abbreviations are acceptable in lists, tables, and letters.
+Single-letter compass points accompanying street names are normally followed by a period; two-letter abbreviations are not.
 Campus maps (available online and in the MC Catalog) show appropriate abbreviations for campus buildings.